 This gluten free healthy banana bread recipe is so easy to make using a blender and a handful of pantry staples.
 Perfect as a make-ahead breakfast or snack.

-How do you make healthy banana bread?
+How to make healthy banana bread?

-How do you make banana bread moist?
+How to make banana bread moist?

 The bananas and oil make this banana bread super moist.
 The oats result in a denser banana bread than when flour is used so it’s essential that the oil used is canola, avocado or another vegetable oil.
 This recipe was tested with butter and coconut oil as well but the vegetable oil resulted in a moister baked banana bread.